ssfsx17/ffpnp/Jobs/JobDetails/TimeMage.md

 ### Time Magic T3

-- Diskara (3 MP) (utility) - creates a floating disk that can be used to carry heavy loads at a running pace for a day
+- Diskara (3 MP) (utility) - creates a floating disk that can be towed to carry heavy loads at a running pace for a day
 - Extend (8 MP) (single) - Extend all status durations by 1.
 - Gravity (10 MP) (single) - Attempt to cause an amount of non-elemental magical damage equal to 10% of the target's maximum HP.
 Magic Defense is not applied.
 - Reflect (22 MP) (single/multi) - Causes Reflect status (6).